aws-samples/sample-bda-redaction/README.md

 * **PortalStack (optional)** - Provisions the optional web interface including a regional API Gateway with Lambda authorizer for Basic Auth, DynamoDB tables for folders and rules management, and S3 buckets for static web assets.
 It also creates EventBridge schedulers for automated rules processing, lambda functions for portal API handling and email forwarding functionality when configured.

 ### Amazon SES (optional)
-**Move directly to the Deployment section below if you are not using Amazon SES** Below Amazon SES Setup is optional.
+**Move directly to the Solution Deployment section below if you are not using Amazon SES** Below Amazon SES Setup is optional.
 One can test the code without this setup as well.
 Steps to test the application with or without Amazon SES is covered in **Testing** section.

 Set up Amazon SES with prod access and verify the domain/email identities for which the solution is to work.
 We also need to add the MX records in the DNS provider maintaining the domain.
 Please refer to the links below: